PRECIOUS-Gold climbs as Russia risks outweigh rate hike concerns

 Higher interest rates make non-yielding gold less appealing.

-The dollar index .DXY edged 0.2% lower, making gold cheaper for holders of other currencies, while competing safe-haven asset Treasury yields declined to a two-week low.
+The dollar index .DXY edged 0.2% lower, making gold cheaper for holders of other currencies, while competing safe-haven asset Treasury yields hit their lowest since June 7.
 USD/US/

 But the dollar hit a 15-month high against the rouble after dramatic weekend events in Russia.

-Speculators raised their net log position in COMEX gold by 1,322 to 94,626 in the week ended June 20, CFTC data showed on Friday.
+Speculators raised their net long position in COMEX gold by 1,322 to 94,626 in the week ended June 20, CFTC data showed on Friday.
 CFTC/

-"We expect the downtrend to continue (in palladium)... but also note the increasing short squeeze risk in the event of any supply disruption or demand surprise to the upside," Citi analysts wrote in a note.
+However, stagnant growth in China and acceleration of battery electric vehicles could curb palladium autocatalyst demand and push the price lower, Heraeus analysts wrote in a note.

-(Reporting by Deep Vakil and Seher Dareen in Bengaluru; Editing by Shilpi Majumdar)
+(Reporting by Deep Vakil and Seher Dareen in Bengaluru; Editing by Shilpi Majumdar and Krishna Chandra Eluri)

 ((DeepKaushik.Vakil@thomsonreuters.com;))